jamesjf7/jamesjf7/readme.md

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [jamesjf7.github.io](http://jamesjf7.github.io)
 * ✉️  You can contact me at [jamesjfoong2000@gmail.com](mailto:jamesjfoong2000@gmail.com)
-* 🧠  I'm learning GSAP
+* 🧠  I'm learning new framework, blockchain, AI and many more
 * 🤝  I'm open to collaborating on Frontend Project

 <a href="https://www.github.com/jamesjf7" target="_blank" rel="noreferrer"><img